lucymhdavies/lmhd.me/_posts/2023-07-10-multispace.md

 ### Destroys

-Run triggers do one thing: they trigger applies on downstream workspaces, and they do it only after the upstream has completed successfully.
+Run triggers do one thing: they trigger apply runs on downstream workspaces, and they do it only after the upstream has completed successfully.
 They do not handle destruction use cases.
 For example, you should destroy your compute before destroying your virtual network, and run triggers do not give you a means to model that side of the dependency.

 This is where the real power of `tfe_workspace_run` comes in.
 The resource allows you to kick off a destroy on a downstream workspace and, if you’re using` depends_on`, you can ensure that nothing in the upstream workspace is destroyed until the downstream workspace has successfully finished its destroy.